 The practical answer

 If your concern is "keep Spot VMs online," the precise goal is recovery after eviction.
 Azure can reclaim Spot capacity, so no app can promise uninterrupted Spot uptime.
-SpotStarter helps by restarting existing Spot VMs after Azure-confirmed Spot preemption.
+SpotStarter helps by restarting existing deallocated Spot VMs unless recent Activity Log entries show manual deallocate, power off, or hibernate actions.

 What SpotStarter does

-It deploys a small Azure app, polls your subscription, checks Resource Health and related signals, and starts matching Spot VMs after confirmed eviction.
+It deploys a small Azure app, polls your subscription, checks Resource Health, Activity Log, and instance view signals, and starts matching deallocated Spot VMs when policy allows.

 What it does not do